Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Polynomials and the connectedness loci

 \subsection{Unicritical family and the connectedness locus}

-Any degree $d$ polynomial with only one critical point is affinely conjugate to some $P_{c}(z)=z^{d}+c$, with $c\in \cc$.
+Any degree $d$ polynomial with only one critical point is conformally conjugate to some $P_{c}(z)=z^{d}+c$, with $c\in \cc$.
 A case of special interest is the following fixed point portrait.
 The $d-1$ fixed rays $R^{2\pi j/(d-1)}$ land at $d-1$ (distinct) fixed points called $\beta_{j}$.
 Moreover, these are the only rays that land at $\beta_{j}$'s.
-These fixed points are \textit{non-dividing} which means that $K(P_c)\setminus \beta_{j}$ is connected for any $j$.
-If the other fixed point called $\alpha$ is also repelling, there are at least $2$ rays that land at this fixed point.
-Thus, the $\alpha$-fixed point is \textit{dividing} and by Theorem \ref{rays}, these rays landing at $\alf$ are permuted under the dynamics.
+Therefore, these fixed points are \textit{non-dividing}, that is, $K(P_c)\setminus \beta_{j}$ is connected for any $j$.
+If the other fixed point called $\alpha$ is also repelling, there are at least two rays that land at it.
+Thus, the $\alpha$-fixed point is \textit{dividing} and by Theorem \ref{rays}, the rays landing at $\alf$ are permuted under the dynamics.
 The following statement has been shown in \cite{Mi2} for quadratic polynomials.
 The same ideas apply to prove it for degree $d$ unicritical polynomials.
-See Figure~\ref{julia} for the following proposition.